intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/structuredStreamUdf/README.md

     Example: python ./create_test_texts.py -s BASE_DIR/20_newsgroup -t BASE_DIR/test

     ```
-5. Run this command to publish text data to the Kafka topic:
-    Example:
-    ```
-    scala -cp dist/lib/bigdl-0.1.0-SNAPSHOT-jar-with-dependencies.jar \
-        com.intel.analytics.bigdl.example.structuredStreamUdf.TextProducerKafka \
-    -b  kafka_broker_list \
-    -t topic \
-    -f BASE_DIR/test \
-    -i 10 \
-    --batchsize 4
-    ```
-    In the above commands
-    * -b: Kafa broker List
-    * -t: target topic to publish
-    * -f: folder containing text files to be published
-    * -i: publish interval in second
-    * --batchSize: how many text files to be published at one time

-6. Start the consumer to subscribe the text streaming and do prediction with UDF.
+5. Start the consumer to subscribe the text streaming and do prediction with UDF.

     Run the commands: